🔄

 Does pumping feel painful?
 Then it's important to find out what's causing it.

-1. The wrong breast shield size
+1. The wrong size breast shield

 The most common cause of pain during breast pumping is the wrong size.